Thanksgiving Recipes & Thanksgiving History

 Why did the Pilgrims leave from Europe, and what were they hoping to accomplish in the New World?

 The Pilgrims began on a different foot than one of their most famous predecessors, Jamestown, which was an English colony founded in Virginia in 1607 and was not settled as a community for people to live and eek-out a living the way they saw fit.
-Instead, it was a for-profit company camp, founded by The London Company, and its population more closely resembled employees than settlers.
-The Pilgrims, on the other hand came for religious freedom.
+Instead, the Plymouth Colony was a for-profit company camp, founded by The London Company, and its population more closely resembled employees than settlers.
+The Pilgrims, on the other hand, came for freedom-more particularly, religious freedom.
 They were not employees of the company, but they were settlers who agreed to repay the merchant sponsors (financial backers) of their passage.
-They were Separatists.
+The Pilgrims were deeply religious Christians; they were Separatists.
 Some define that to mean that they believed their church organization should be completely separate from the government, while others define it to mean that they wanted to separate themselves from the Church of England.
-Ultimately though, both notions result in the same end—in England, they were not allowed to worship God according to the dictates of their own heart, so they left.
-Like many of the colonists, the Pilgrims fled from captivity and oppression.
+Ultimately though, both notions resulted in the same end—in England, they were not allowed to live their lives or worship God according to the dictates of their own heart.
+Everyone who did not recognize the absolute civil and spiritual authority of the state/church was persecuted.
+They were hunted and imprisoned, so they ran away from England.
+Like many of the colonists of the era, the Pilgrims arrived in America as an attempt to flee from captivity and oppression.

 What problems did they face upon arrival and settlement?

 Their voyage was sponsored by the Plymouth Company which was headquartered in England.
-And in November of 1620, the Pilgrims arrived and settled Plymouth, Massachusetts, after having signed the Mayflower Compact before disembarking from their ship off the coast.
+They believed they were being led by God and faithfully placed their fate in the hands of the Lord “… and they went forth out of captivity, upon the many waters.”
+In November of 1620, the Pilgrims arrived and settled Plymouth, Massachusetts, after having signed the Mayflower Compact before disembarking from their ship off the coast.
 The Compact was an agreement among the settlers to mutually support one another.
-And in addition to having to settle the wilderness, the Pilgrims were also burdened with the debt, which they were contracted to the Plymouth Company to pay back in trade goods.
+In addition to having to settle the wilderness, the Pilgrims were also burdened with the debt they were contracted with by the Plymouth Company to pay back through trade goods.

-Before the Pilgrims left the Old World, their merchant sponsors in London wrote a contract that called for everything they produced to be stored in a common storehouse with each member of the commune entitled to a common share.
-They wanted fairness, so their houses, lands, and improvements were all owned in common by the commune.
+Before the Pilgrims left the Old World, their sponsors in London wrote a contract that called for everything they produced to be stored in a common storehouse with each member of the commune entitled to a common share.
+The Plymouth Company wanted a form of fairness (as they saw it), so their houses, lands, and improvements were all owned in common by the collective.
 Everyone owned everything, and at the same time, each person owned nothing for himself.
-As a result, half the people didn’t carry their weight.
+As a result, half the people didn’t carry their weight and productivity was hamstrung.

 Thanksgiving facts that are important, but not shared frequently.

-Having arrived in November, no crops could have been planted, but they could have hunted, fished, and gathered food and firewood and built shelters and sanitary water and waste facilities.
-But they didn’t.
-There was no incentive to work.
+Having arrived in November, it was too late to plant any crops.
+However, they could have hunted, fished, and gathered food and firewood and built shelters and sanitary water and waste facilities.
+But they didn’t; there was no incentive to work.
 The most productive people chose to not work any harder than the least.
-It took the community down to the lowest common denominator.
-Fairness and equality were their primary concerns, not survival or prosperity.
-And by March, most had died from starvation, illness, and exposure.
+Their vision of fairness and equality were their primary concerns, not survival or prosperity.
+By March, most had died from starvation, illness, and exposure.

-All three of those causes of death could have been mostly avoided had they possessed more resources.
-At this point, their leader, John Bradford, recognized that their collectivist communal lifestyle was at least partly to blame for their tremendous hardships.
+All of the causes of death could have been mostly avoided had they possessed more resources.
+At this point, their leader, John Bradford, recognized that their collectivist, communal lifestyle was at least partly to blame for their tremendous hardships.
 Bradford’s own words illustrate their common understanding (after the fact) of the hindrance to work and individual exertion created by the communal arrangement.
+He wrote, “slackers showed up late for work… everybody was happy to claim their equal share…and production only shrank.”
 He summed it up by saying that one cannot be expected to do his best work without incentive.
-Therefore, he made a big change; he turned them into capitalists.
+Therefore, he made a big change: he turned them into capitalists.

 According to Timothy Nash (Prof. of Econ. at DeVos Grad School), “Bradford’s changes were the precursor for free enterprise in America.
 They divided farmland equally among the colonists, thereby creating a private property system and positioning free enterprise and hard work as the backbone to agricultural production in the early days of the Colony.
 Once property rights were established and free enterprise flourished, the colonists never missed a payment.”